seanpue/graphtransliterator/docs/usage.rst

 --------------

 Defining the rules for transliteration can be difficult, especially when dealing with complex scripts.
-That is why Graph Transliterator permits an "easy reading" format that allows you to enter the transliteration rules in the popular `YAML <https://yaml.org/>`_ format, either from a string (using :func:`GraphTransliterator.from_yaml`) or by reading from a file or stream (:func:`GraphTransliterator.from_yaml_file`).
-You can also load initialize from the loaded contents of the YAML (:func:`GraphTransliterator.from_dict`).
+That is why Graph Transliterator uses an "easy reading" format that allows you to enter the transliteration rules in the popular `YAML <https://yaml.org/>`_ format, either from a string (using :func:`GraphTransliterator.from_yaml`) or by reading from a file or stream (:func:`GraphTransliterator.from_yaml_file`).
+You can also initialize from the loaded contents of YAML (:func:`GraphTransliterator.from_dict`).

 Here is a quick sample that parameterizes :class:`GraphTransliterator` using an